SimulatedGREG/electron-vue/docs/en/docs/project_structure.md

 #### `dependencies`

 These dependencies **will** be included in your final production app.
-So if you application needs a certain module in production installed it here!
+So if you application needs a certain module to function, then installed it here!

 #### `devDependencies`